kmh3785/Wordpress-Starter-Kit/README.md

 - To use <?php body_class(); ?>, instead use data-bodyClass and it will be replaced once compiled

 #### gulp build
-Delete all CSS, JS, and images and do a fresh build
+Delete all CSS, JS, and images and create a fresh build

 #### gulp watch
 Watch all files in src, and compile on change